ristovskiv/adjust-twitter-search/README.md

 ## TODO

-1. Start with refactoring the specs
+- Start with refactoring the specs

+- Handling errors from Twitter API

-2. Otherwise since the task was broad there could be tons of possibilites, maybe add a language param to search for etc.
+- Otherwise since the task was broad there could be tons of possibilites, maybe add a language param to search for, maybe some low-level caching, maybe streaming the tweets, so many possibilities etc.